cuonglannguyen/Phase1ML/README.md

 4.Kmeans.py: implement Kmeans and SVMs with scikit-learn

-5.Neural network and RNN.ipnb: Implement MLPs and RNN
+5.Neural network and RNN.ipynb: Implement MLPs and RNN